murex/EventStormingJournal/_posts/2024-10-02-need-help-with-event-storming-the-community-has-your-back.markdown

 One of the best ways to build confidence is by practicing with others.
 Starting a Community of Practice allows you to gather peers and dive into Event Storming together.

-The Community of Practice is a safe environment where you can practice on fictional topics before running actual workshops.
+**The Community of Practice is a safe environment where you can practice on fictional topics before running actual workshops**.
 This space allows facilitators to make mistakes, experiment, and refine their skills without pressure.
 Members learn by teaching and explaining concepts to others, solidifying their expertise.

 Perhaps most importantly, a Community of Practice is a powerful vehicle for spreading Event Storming.
 As you share success stories and learn from each other’s experiences, more people will become interested in adopting the practice.
 Whether you’re looking to promote Event Storming in a large organization or spread it within your local community, a Community of Practice offers the collaborative foundation to make it happen.